seancolsen/querydown/docs/design.md

     checkout.$days_overdue := in_date|when(@null:@now|minus(due_date)|days *:@null)
     checkout $days_overdue > 0 -[gs]out_date|year_month -$days_overdue|avg
     ```

+- Publications that have been on the top 10 most frequently checked-out list every month for the past year.

+    TODO

 - TODO examples
     - CRM total number of contacts who have given at least $500 total donations of certain type in past year and who are not registered for a specific event